 In accordance with applicable guidance, the excess (deficiency) of the reacquisition price over the net carrying amount of refunded debt is recorded as a deferred outflow or inflow of resources on the statements of net position and amortized as a component of interest expense over the shorter of the term of the refunding issue or refunded bonds.
-Deferred outflows of resources are reported in relation to the Hotel Room Excise Tax Revenue Bonds, Series 2010 and 2012.
 In 2022, the Hotel Room Excise Tax Revenue Bonds Series 2010 and 2012 were refunded from the proceeds of the issuance of the Hotel Room Excise Tax Revenue Bonds Series of 2022A and 2022B.
-This refunding resulted in the removal of the deferred outflow of resources in relation to the Series 2010 and 2012 Bonds and created a deferred inflow of resources on the statement of net position that is being amortized as a reduction of interest expense over the shorter of the term of the refunding issue or refunded bonds.
+This refunding resulted in a deferred inflow of resources on the statement of net position that is being amortized as a reduction of interest expense over the shorter of the term of the refunding issue or refunded bonds.
 A deferred inflow of resources is also reported for the Regional Asset District Sales Tax Revenue bonds, Refunding Series of 2020.